 • On the flip-side, be willing to use janky and non-rigorous techniques, just don’t rely on them.
 These can be key inputs into hypothesis formation and exploration, and if a lot of non-rigorous techniques point in the same direction (and aren’t all flawed in the same way) that can be pretty strong evidence!
 But it’s important to also red-team this and to not blindly trust them.

 • Jump in and get your hands dirty!
 A common mistake is to spend days to weeks setting up epic infrastructure, or writing a perfect, sophisticated project proposal.
-I highly recommend jumping in with some quick experiments, trying to get some feedback from reality, and iterating, before you heavily invest.
+Jump in with some quick experiments, trying to get some feedback from reality, and iterating, before you heavily invest.

 • Research is all about tight feedback loops!
 The vibe should be closer to a weekend hackathon, rather than a 2 month internship.